Unidata/netcdf-c/docs/nczstore.md

 in NCZarr.

 To this end, we propose the following solution:
-1. Add an additional, group level, key named *.zarrusertypes* that will store all the netcdf-4 user type definitions: compound, opaque, and (eventually) enumeration.
+1. Add an additional, group level, key named *.ztypedefs* that will store all the netcdf-4 user type definitions: compound, opaque, and (eventually) enumeration.
 2. When a variable is typed by a user-type, the existing Zarr model of storing the type declaration at each point of use will be maintained, but an additional